life777/test-file-maker/README.md

 #### testFileMaker.startingTestWatcherFileExtension (default `don't change`)

 Specify file extentions in your project to run tests with single command.
 By default, it runs tests with the same extension as the file you are editing.

+#### testFileMaker.pathToTestFrameworkConfig (default ``)

+Specifies path to a test framework config file.
+By default, it searches for a config file in your project workspace.